DSPG-Templates/Student-Introductions-Blog/Readme.md

 ## Before Submitting Your Assignment

-- Please update everything except the `categories: [Introduction]` in the YAML metadata section of your `NAME_Introductions.qmd` file.
+-   Please update your name and title in the YAML metadata section of your `introductions.qmd` file.
-- Replace the `NAME` section of the `NAME_Introductions.qmd` file with your first name.
+-   Keep the file name as `introduction.qmd`.
-- If you are including any images, place them in the `imgs\` folder and follow the guidelines discussed in the [Blog Writing Guidelines post](add link) for adding images.
+-   If you are including any images, place them in the `imgs\` folder and follow the guidelines discussed in the [Blog Writing Guidelines post](add%20link) for adding images.
 -   Render the blog post locally on your device to make sure that it can render correctly.
+If you are in RStudio, you can use the Render icon or hit `Ctrl+Shift+K` on Windows and `Shift-Command-K` on Mac.